intrajp/signage-on-pi/README.md

 ```
 1 for 50M and bootable would be fine

-2 for 1G would be fairy enough
+2 for 1G would be fairly enough

 ```
 # shred -v /dev/mmcblk0p1